 I work primarily in the Philosophy of Mind and Action.
 My research is about motivation in rational self-conscious agents.
-I am interested in the nature of desire, rational agency, reasons, and how they are related.
-I have been working on the concept of need, self-control, self-knowledge of desire and the emotions.
-I aim to connect my research with insights from other disciplines like linguistics and psychology.
+I am interested in desire, rational agency, reasons, and how they are related.
+I am working on a book on desire.
+I have also been thinking about need, self-control, self-knowledge of desire and affect.
+My work engages with other disciplines like linguistics and psychology.

 Publications